dao-duc-tung/auto-audition/README.md

 </p>

-Because the measurement of the time we should hit Ctrl is not good enough, everytime it calculates I will add/subtract a small amount of time.
+Because the measurement of the time we should hit Ctrl is not good enough, every time it calculates I will add/subtract a small amount of time.
 I use `Page Up` and `Page Down` buttons to adjust that small changes.
 [keyboard library](https://pypi.org/project/keyboard/) was used to listen to the global key events.